 Know your opponent and fight it

 You cannot get ahead of gum diseases if you do not know them and what causes them.
-One common gum problem you wouldn’t want to ignore is periodontal disease.
+You wouldn’t want to ignore any periodontal disease.
 It is not a mere gum infection.
-It is rather a group of conditions.
+Rather, it represents a group of conditions.

 These conditions are all tied to inflammation of the gums and the structures surrounding the teeth that support it.

 Bacteria that stays attached to the teeth at the gum line is the cause of infection.
-To fight off infection, our body secretes substances that may cause harm to the bones and ligaments that support the teeth.
+To fight off infection, our body secretes substances that may cause harm to the bones that support your teeth.
 This leads to what we all dread – loose teeth.

 Imagine the horror when your teeth finally fall out